The

 “I have a right to comment if someone looks unhealthy.”

 Well, no. Actually, you don't.
 That's policing their bodies.
-Why do you think you are entitled to act on your feelings?
-What system taught you that you’re the authority?
-Hmm?
+What grants you, as a spectator, the authority to act on personal feelings as fact?
+What system taught you that?

 Besides, this isn’t actually about whether someone looks healthy or not.
 It’s about making assumptions about a stranger’s body from a stance of moral exceptionalism and treating those assumptions as fact, then owning those assumptions as your duty to act on.
 Don't.

-🫧 Ariana Grande has already addressed rumours, asking people to stop commenting on her body when their assumptions are wrong, showing that you cannot know what someone is going through from how they might appear to you in that moment— all of which she should never have to do!
+🫧 Ariana Grande has already addressed rumours multiple times, asking people to stop commenting on her body when their assumptions are wrong.
+This does not mean she is fragile or coddled, only deserving of the human minimum respect of boundaries.
+You cannot know what someone is going through from how they might appear to you in that moment—all of which she should never have to explain.

 The Girl in the Bubble